XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data: 1 byte - 0: Internal MCLK, 1: External MCLK

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 XU316 Returns

-- This command is used by XU316 to control switching of the master clock source
+- This command is used by XU316 to control master clock source switching

-- Can switch between using internal clock or external clock
+- Can switch between internal clock or external clock

-- Important for certain audio application scenarios requiring precise synchronization
+- Important for certain audio applications requiring precise synchronization

 Frame Header: 2 bytes - 0x55aa